 When I was starting out a friend of mine told me that I should only buy a piece of equipment when I knew that I would make back the cost 4 to 5 times in income or if I had rented something more than 4 times.
-While, I haven’t stuck to those rules perfectly they have helped me make strategic purchases of photography equipment over time instead of splurging every time I had a bit of extra cash around.
+While, I haven’t stuck to those rules perfectly they have helped me make strategic purchases of photography equipment over time instead of splurging every time there was a bit of extra cash laying around.

 I’ve been working as a photographer in some capacity for the last 5 years.
 The last year and a half, I’ve been working full time as a professional photographer.
 I’ve accumulated a lot of stuff at this point.
 Before you dive into all that I want to point out that I started off with one camera body and one decent lens and that’s all I had for the first 2 years.
-Also, I used my camera to make gifs and cinemagraphs but most of my early photographers were honestly shot on my iPhone, which has a great camera if you’re just starting out.
+Also, I used my camera to make gifs and cinemagraphs but most of my early photographers were honestly shot on my iPhone, which has a great camera if you’re just starting out want to focus on photography composition before diving into technicals.
 Equipment can definitely improve your image quality but you can also create incredible stuff with really simple equipment.

 Initially, I learned photography on my then boyfriend’s (now husband) entry level DSLR Nikon.
 When I decided to buy my first camera, I made the switch to Canon and I’ve stuck with them ever since.
 Currently, I have the Canon 5d mk iii as a backup camera body and the Canon 5d mk iv as my main camera body.